 |Unpasturised milk||Avoid unpasteurised milk, including unpasteurised goats’ or sheep’s milk, or any food that is made of them, such as soft goats’ cheese.|

-Stick to a couple of portions of oily fish a week as they contain pollutants such as dioxins and PCBs (polychlorinated biphenyls).
+Stick to a maximum of two portions of oily fish a week as they contain pollutants such as dioxins and PCBs (polychlorinated biphenyls).